Divya9916/Banking_acc_mgt_system_python_advance/README.md

 ## Technical Workflow
 1. System Architecture & Data Storage
 Data Persistence: Utilized the pickle module to serialize and deserialize Python objects, allowing account data to be saved permanently to a binary file and retrieved across different sessions.

-Efficient Data Structures: Employed Dictionaries to store customer information where the Account Number serves as the unique key, ensuring O(1) lookup time for transactions.

-Transaction History: Integrated Lists within the customer object to maintain a chronological log of all deposits and withdrawals for audit purposes.
+Efficient Data Structures: Employed Dictionaries to store customer information where the Account Number serves as the unique key, ensuring O(1) lookup time for transactions.Transaction History: Integrated Lists within the customer object to maintain a chronological log of all deposits and withdrawals for audit purposes.

 2. Core Banking Functionalities
-Account Lifecycle: Managed the full lifecycle from account creation (assigning unique account numbers and secure PINs) to closing or updating records.
+Account Lifecycle: Managed the full lifecycle from account creation (assigning unique account numbers and secure PINs) to closing or updating records.Financial Operations:Deposits & Withdrawals: Implemented logic to update account balances while validating that withdrawal amounts do not exceed the current balance.

-Financial Operations:

-Deposits & Withdrawals: Implemented logic to update account balances while validating that withdrawal amounts do not exceed the current balance.

 Fund Transfers: Developed a secure transfer mechanism that simultaneously updates the sender's and recipient's ledgers.
 Reporting: Built a report generator that provides a snapshot of account details, including current balance and recent activity.

 3. Security & Validation
 PIN Authentication: Implemented security checks requiring a valid PIN for any transaction-related activity.
 Input Validation: Integrated error handling to manage invalid inputs, such as non-numeric amounts or non-existent account numbers, preventing system crashes.

 ## Key Features
 Menu-Driven Interface: A user-friendly command-line menu offering options for "New Account," "Transaction," "Report," and "Exit."